 About SOLVE teenptsd.org

 When most people think of Post Traumatic Stress Disorder (PTSD), they think of people who experience traumas—like violence, abuse, or an injury— themselves.
-However, children can also develop symptoms of PTSD when their parents suffer traumatic events or injuries.
+However, children can also develop symptoms of PTSD when a parent or sibling suffers through tremendous traumatic events, illness, disease or injury.
 Unfortunately, doctors do not routinely screen these children for PTSD despite expert recommendations and symptoms are often missed.

-As the son of a survivor who was catastrophically wounded in the 9/11 World Trade Center attacks, I know what it is like to suffer in silence when everyone’s attention is focused on the person acutely affected.
-Informed by the research literature and my own experience, I offer this site as a safe place for young people to learn about the potential psychological effects, including PTSD, on children whose parents are injured, suffering chronic illness or disease, addiction or who suffer near-death experiences.
-I also offer this site as a safe place for young people to learn about PTSD stemming from any type of trauma, including how to get effective help.
-My hope is that through SOLVE we can help prevent others from the same tragic long-term journey to find help.
+As the son of a survivor who was catastrophically wounded in the 9/11 World Trade Center attacks, I know what it is like to suffer and not understand why, and when most attention is focused on the person acutely affected.
+Informed by the research, scholarly literature and my own experience, I offer this site as a place for young people to learn about the potential psychological effects on children whose parent(s) or sibling are injured, suffering chronic illness or disease, addiction, or psychological disturbances.
+I also offer this site as place where young people can find comfort, and understand that they are not alone.
+SOLVE is a place to learn about how PTSD may originate through a multitude of traumas, and most importantly, SOLVE looks to direct teens to sources where they can better understand why they may be suffering and where to get the right kind of help.
+My hope is that through SOLVE we can help mitigate the impact of PTSD on teens while, empowering them to better self advocate and advance their quests to (re)claim lives filled with healing and happiness.

 Get to know me